isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 Suddenly, I remembered my father.
 My eyes went to the Buddhist altar.

 My father, who never stopped referring to the Self-Defense Forces as the Japanese Army.
-And he never tried to visit Minamidaitojima again.
+And he never tried to visit Minamidaito Island again.
 Sometimes he would mutter, “If only there were no war going on.”

 ## Single  File